harryjackson1221/bootstrap-wp-theme/README.md

 ## Usage

 ### Basic Usage

 ### Advanced Usage

 ## Bugs and Issues

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/harryjackson1221/bootstrap-wp-theme/issues) here on GitHub.

 ## About

-bootstrap-wp-theme is released under the MIT license, which means you can use them for any purpose, even for commercial projects.
+bootstrap-wp-theme is made with Bootstrap

 * https://twitter.com/SBootstrap